Electrical-Extrusion/sprint-4/Objective 5 - Port Numbers.md

 ## I Do

 A port is a destination endpoint for data being transported by TCP or UDP.
+Under the hood of a URL is an IP address.
+For example,

+ already know that an URL (like 'google.com') is just shorthand for an IP address.
+What you may not know, is that the IP address also has a corresponding port.
 Here, we're diving into the data link layer by directing packets on the local network level.
 At any one time, a device will be running many different tasks.
 That's why an IP address alone is not sufficient to direct packets where they need to go.

 The IP/port relationship is best explained with an anaology.
 If an IP address represents the street name and city, a port represents the actual house number.
 Using the wrong port number is like trying to visit your parent's house, by ringing your childhood best friends' doorbell.
 You'd be close to where you needed to be, but your parents would never know you were looking for them!
 (Unless your childhood best friend called them, but computers don't do that!).